Healthy eating and drinking

 - A cupful of grapes, berries or cherries

-If you think you may find it difficult to eat five portions every day, you could try some easy ways to include them in your diet.
-Try adding a sliced banana to your cereal, adding fruit to yoghurt, having a side salad with your lunch, or having a piece of fruit as an afternoon snack.
+Try adding a sliced banana to your cereal, fruit to yoghurt, having a side salad with your lunch, or having a piece of fruit as an afternoon snack.
 Remember that potatoes don’t count towards your fruit and vegetable intake.

 Fibre and Starch

+Adults should eat 30g of fibre a day.
 Food containing starch and fibre should make up about one third of the food that you eat.
 These foods also contain calcium, iron and B vitamins, so are very important for your health.
 Starch and fibre are found in many foods, including the ones listed below.
-You should choose wholegrain and seeded varieties wherever possible (or fermented bread to maintain a healthy gut), as they contain more nutrients and help bowel movements:
+Choose wholegrain and seeded varieties wherever possible (or fermented bread to maintain a healthy gut), as they contain more nutrients and help bowel movements:

 - Bread (wholegrain, seeded and fermented)